spopp20/music_flow/README.md

 * Client - created with npx create-react-app (port 3000)
 * Server - using apollo-server and nexus (port 4000)
-** Note: I am impressed with apollo-server and with the prisma libraries ** Note: Though I like the nexus 2.0 concept and the work that has been done ** The nexus 2.0 library (in beta) may be replaced in the future due to some duplicated effort in the work-flow.
+** Note: I am impressed with apollo-server and with the prisma libraries I may replace nexus-prisma (early preview).

 ## Goal